skip-mev/docs/docs/chains/1-integrate-the-sdk.md

 )

-// Free lane allows transactions to be included in the next block for free. freeConfig := blockbuster.BaseLaneConfig{
+// Free lane allows transactions to be included in the next block for free. freeConfig := block.BaseLaneConfig{
     Logger:        app.Logger(),
     TxEncoder:     app.txConfig.TxEncoder(),
     TxDecoder:     app.txConfig.TxDecoder(),
     MaxBlockSpace: sdk.ZeroDec(),
-    // IgnoreList is a list of lanes that if a transaction should be included in, it will be
-    // ignored by the lane.
-For example, if a transaction should belong to the tob lane, it
-    // will be ignored by the free lane.
-    IgnoreList: []blockbuster.Lane{
-    tobLane,
-    },
 }
 freeLane := free.NewFreeLane(
     freeConfig,
+    // The FreeFactory is responsible for determining what is a free transaction.
+There is a
+    // default implementation that can be used or application developers can implement
+    // their own.
     free.NewDefaultFreeFactory(app.txConfig.TxDecoder()),
 )

-// Default lane accepts all other transactions. defaultConfig := blockbuster.BaseLaneConfig{
+// Default lane accepts all other transactions. defaultConfig := block.BaseLaneConfig{
     Logger:        app.Logger(),
     TxEncoder:     app.txConfig.TxEncoder(),
     TxDecoder:     app.txConfig.TxDecoder(),
     MaxBlockSpace: sdk.ZeroDec(),
-    IgnoreList: []blockbuster.Lane{
-        tobLane,
-        freeLane,
-    },
 }
 defaultLane := base.NewDefaultLane(defaultConfig)

-// Set the lanes into the mempool. lanes := []blockbuster.Lane{
+// Set the lanes into the mempool. lanes := []block.Lane{
     tobLane,
     freeLane,
     defaultLane,
 }
-mempool := blockbuster.NewMempool(lanes...)
+mempool := block.NewMempool(lanes...)
 app.App.SetMempool(mempool)

+// Set the lane antehandlers on the lanes. for _, lane := range lanes {
+    lane.SetAnteHandler(anteHandler)
+}
+app.App.SetAnteHandler(anteHandler)
 ```

 ### 3. 🚀 Instantiate the Block SDK Proposal Handlers